isar/isar/docs/docs/indexes.md

   .findAll();
 ```

-In this example, the database would have to load all (!) objects, sort them by price and return the four products with the lowest price.
+In this example, the database would have to load all (!) objects, sort them by price, and return the four products with the lowest price.

-As you can probably imagine, this can be done a lot more efficiently with the index from before.
+As you can probably imagine, this can be done much more efficiently with the previous index.
 The database takes the first four rows of the index and returns the corresponding objects since they are already in the correct order.

-To use the index for sorting we would write the query like this:
+To use the index for sorting, we would write the query like this:

 ```dart
 final cheapestFast = await isar.products.where()